 A specialized diversion program designed to assess and treat adolescents with charges (status or criminal offenses), or who are otherwise involved in the legal system.
 The JJP team focuses treatment on helping children and adolescents to get the treatment that the need to prevent future legal issues and improve their quality of life through individual, family, and group therapy.

-Lexington County provides intensive in-home services utilizing the Multi-Systemic Therapy model to adolescents and families in crisis whose needs and preferences cannot be accommodated through other CAF clinical services.
+Lexington County provides intensive in-home services utilizing a Family Preservation model for adolescents and families that are high risk and whose needs/preferences cannot be accommodated through other CAF clinical services.
 Clinicians work with the youth and family in their home environment to establish goals to assist the family in de-escalating the crisis and increasing their support system.

 LCCMHC has therapists in schools in all five school districts in Lexington County.
 Each School-Based clinician functions as a mobile Care Team in that they provide crisis assessments for all students, whether they are a client of the mental health center or not.
 All services are on a voluntary basis with parental permission.